Norbert Frištacký

-Norbert Fristacky (8 November 1931 – 5 July 2006) was a Slovakian computer scientist and academic who specialized in logic gates and circuits.
+Norbert Frištacký (8 November 1931 – 5 July 2006) was a Slovak computer scientist and academic who specialized in logic gates and circuits.

 Biography

-He was born on 8 November 1931 in Púchov, Slovakia. the son of Eduard and Anna Fristacky.
+He was born on 8 November 1931 in Púchov, Slovakia. the son of Eduard and Anna Frištacký.

 He was married to Hilda Matejcikova and had one child with her.

 He died on 5 July 2006 in Bratislava, Slovakia.

 Education

 His doctoral thesis was completed in 1963 at Slovak Technical University.

 Career

 He served as a professor of computer engineering at the Slovak Technical University.

 He designed and initiated the current curriculum in computer engineering at the Slovak Technical University.

 Awards and honours

-He received the Computer Pioneer Award in 1996.
+Frištacký received the Computer Pioneer Award in 1996.